shuhaowu/runefoil/README.md

 ------------

 In addition to the security issues above, some usability issues remains:

-- Audio does not work right now.
-  - At some point I'll add in pulseaudio support.

 - You can only run 1 RL instance at a time.
   - This is a security measure to ensure no race conditions can occur as we